TrionProg/sphinxad-sys/README.md

 Advice
 ------

-You can use this library with horrible C-like style with [pocketsphinx](https://github.com/kriomant/pocketsphinx-sys) by this [examples](https://github.com/cmusphinx/pocketsphinx/blob/master/src/programs/continuous.c#L233), or by hight-level library with [pocketsphinx-rs](https://github.com/kriomant/pocketsphinx-rs)
+You can use this library with horrible C-like style with [pocketsphinx](https://github.com/kriomant/pocketsphinx-sys) by this [examples](https://github.com/cmusphinx/pocketsphinx/blob/master/src/programs/continuous.c#L233), or by hight-level library with [pocketsphinx-rs](https://github.com/kriomant/pocketsphinx-rs) ( hight-level [sphinxad-rs](https://github.com/TrionProg/sphinxad-rs) is recommended ).

 License
 -------